 UCAT 2025Choose from an in person course or a live online course.

-SAT 21/06/25 IN PERSON - £140 SAT 05/07/25 IN PERSON - £140 SAT 9/08/25 WEBINAR - £130 Layout of the day:The format of the UCAT will have lots of advice on what to expect, different question types and how to recognise and answer them.
-You will learn the art of skim reading and picking out keywords, how to use the whiteboard, use of online calculator breaking down the questions, revise key numerical skills.
-Pick up general advice on the most important things to practice such as doing timed practice, simulate exam conditions, knowledge of the GMC guide and the 4 pillar of medical ethics.
-Do timed questions.
+Practice with over 1000 questions with answers including in-depth explanations, 2 full length mocks tests & 2 mini-tests, doing these tests under time restraints will optimise your technique.
+Unlimited.
+Compliant with the 2025 UCAT exam. £45 Format of the day:This essential UCAT course will have lots of advice on what to expect, different question types and how to recognise and answer them.
+You will learn the art of skim reading and picking out keywords, how to use the whiteboard, use of online calculator, breaking down the questions and revision of key numerical skills.
+You will also pick up general advice on the most important things to practice such as doing timed practice, simulated exam conditions, knowledge of the GMC guide and the 4 pillars of medical ethics and eliminate common UCAT obstacles.
+There will also be timed questions.
+These good revision strategies will vastly improve your score.